AdobeDocs/commerce-php/src/pages/tutorials/custom-checkout/checkout/add-input-mask.md

     </codes>
 ```

-For the sake of compatibility, upgradability, and easy maintenance, do not edit the default Magento code.
+For the sake of compatibility, upgradability, and easy maintenance, do not edit the default application code.
 Add your customizations in a separate, custom module.
 For your ZIP code input mask customization to be applied correctly, your custom module should depend on the `Magento_Directory` module.
 Do not use `Ui` for your custom module name, because `%Vendor%_Ui` notation, required when specifying paths, might cause issues.

 To add custom ZIP code input masks or change the default ones, create a new `zip_codes.xml` in the `<your_module_dir>/etc` directory.